kotivo/public/api/v1/devices.rst

 	Retrieves all the modules (devices) registered to this controller - can target a specific module_id device, gets all if module_id is not set

-	:>json boolean success: Flag to check if method call was a success :>json array data: All the device objects in an array :>json int id: Device id number
+	:>json int id: Device id number
 	:>json string label: Name of the device - shown in ui :>json int serial_number: Serial number - used in authentication